Curriculum & Course Catalog

 Spanish III

 Building upon the work completed in Spanish II, this course focuses on the improvement of the students' skills within the three modes of communication: interpretive (reading and listening comprehension), presentational (speaking and writing for an audience), and interpersonal (informal conversation and written communication).
 While continuing the same skills-oriented approach, teachers place increasing emphasis on vocabulary-building, mastery of complex points of grammar, and on free conversation, discussion, writing, and reading.
-The students will continue to build upon the themes they have studied since first-year Spanish: identity, current events, environmental concerns, and other cultural competencies.
+The students will continue to build upon the themes they have studied since first-year Spanish: identity, current events, environmental concerns, cultural etiquette, and other social competencies.
 By the year's end, students will be able to express opinions, give recommendations, and navigate everyday situations appropriately.

 Spanish IV

-This class is designed for those students who wish to continue their study of Latin American and Hispanic culture but are not ready to go on to the Advanced Spanish course.
+This class is designed for those students who wish to continue their study of Latin American and Hispanic culture but are not ready to go on to Spanish A Honors.
 Spanish IV is a transitional course that provides a platform for the students to dig deeper into current events and topics relevant to the Spanish-speaking world.
 Unlike the foundational courses (Spanish I, II, and III), this course focuses on discussing social, cultural, and environmental themes in Spanish-speaking countries.
 Students will engage with authentic material that allows them to reflect upon their role in the world.
 There is an emphasis on informal discussion, and projects (written and oral) are assigned each trimester.
 The students study films that address the sociopolitical issues of Spanish-speaking countries and read short stories and articles to stimulate class discussions.

-Advanced Spanish A
+Spanish A Honors

-This year-long course is designed to provide advanced-level students with the chance to study works of literature from across various genres and time periods.
+This course is designed to provide advanced-level students with the chance to study works of literature from across various genres and time periods.
 The curriculum includes works from both the literary canon and the margins, covering poetry, short stories, plays and non-fiction about contemporary social issues.
 Additionally, the course sometimes incorporates films to offer unique perspectives on the texts studied.
 Throughout the course, students are expected to read, write papers, conduct research, complete projects, and make presentations entirely in Spanish.
+This class depends on enrollment and staffing and might not be offered every year.

 List of 1 frequently asked questions.